germanattanasio/traceability-assistant/src/test/resources/lsa/EVALUATION.md

 ### Distribution

-The DDD distribution is generated manually by counting each occurrence for each `.xml` file.
+The DDD distribution is generated manually by counting each occurrence of a DDD in each `.xml` file.
 See: `src/test/resources/lsa/1corpus/ccc`

 ### Precision, Recall, F2 and Accuracy